Indian people: Contribution and discoveries

 Indian people have played a major role in the development of the philosophy, sciences, mathematics, arts, architecture and astronomy throughout history.
-During the ancient period, notable mathematics accomplishment of India included Hindu–Arabic numeral system with decimal place-value and a symbol for zero, interpolation formula, Fibonacci's identity, theorem, the first complete arithmetic solution (including zero and negative solutions) to quadratic equations.
+During the ancient period, notable mathematics accomplishment of India included Hindu–Arabic numeral system with decimal place-value and a symbol for zero, interpolation formula, Fibonacci's identity, Brahmagupta's theorem, the first complete arithmetic solution (including zero and negative solutions) to quadratic equations.
 Chakravala method, sign convention, madhava series, and the sine and cosine in trigonometric functions can be traced to the jyā and koti-jyā.
 Notable military inventions include war elephants, crucible steel weapons popularly known as Damascus steel and Mysorean rockets.
 Other notable inventions during ancient period include chess, cotton, sugar, fired bricks, carbon pigment ink, ruler, lac, lacquer, stepwell, indigo dye, snake and ladder, muslin, ludo, calico, Wootz steel, incense clock, shampoo, palampore, chintz, and prefabricated homes.

 Indian cultural aspects, religions, philosophy, arts and architecture have developed over several millennia and have spread through much of Asia in peaceful manner.
 Many architectural structures of India such as Sanchi Stupa, Taj Mahal and Mahabodhi Temple are UNESCO World Heritage Sites today.

 In modern times, Indian people have continued to contribute to mathematics, sciences and astrophysics.
 Among them are Satyendra Nath Bose, Srinivasa Ramanujan, Jagadish Chandra Bose, Meghnad Saha, Homi J. Bhabha, Prasanta Chandra Mahalanobis, and notable Nobel Prize recipients C. V. Raman, Har Gobind Khorana, Venkatraman Ramakrishnan, and Subrahmanyan Chandrasekhar who is notable for currently accepted theory on the later evolutionary stages of massive stars, including black holes.

 National personification

-Bharat Mata (Hindi, from Sanskrit भारत माता, Bhārata Mātā), Mother India, or Bhāratāmbā (from अंबा ambā 'mother') is the national personification of India as a mother goddess.
+Bharat Mata (Hindi, from Sanskrit भारत माता, Bhārata Mātā), Mother India, or Bhāratāmbā (from अम्बा ambā 'mother') is the national personification of India as a mother goddess.

 The image of Bharat Mata formed with the Indian independence movement of the late 19th century.
 A play by Kiran Chandra Bandyopadhyay, Bhārat Mātā, was first performed in 1873.
 She is usually depicted as a woman clad in an orange or saffron sari holding a flag and sometimes accompanied by a lion.